 The investment value of solar panels

-We’ve seen how much solar panels save on electricity bills.
-Now let’s look at their investment value.
-If we say the cost of installation is £5,000, which is the average amount for a system this size, with £678.00 in revenue the Year 1 nominal rate of return will be 6.6%.
-We can then project its return on investment over the years.
+Taking the average installation cost of £5,000 for a system this size, with £678 in revenue the Year 1 nominal rate of return will be 6.6%.
+We can then use this figure to project your solar panels’ return on investment going forward.

 When do solar panels pay back?

-There’s no straightforward answer as to how long it will take for solar panels to pay back, as there are a number of factors that can impact this, such as the initial cost of your system, your household’s electricity usage and where you live.
-However, we’ve done some research to find out how much money you can potentially save on your energy bills with various system sizes and compared this with their average cost to determine how long it takes to recoup the investment.
-The good news is most solar panels will pay for themselves within a decade.
+There’s no straightforward answer as to how long it will take for solar panels to pay back, as there are a number of factors that can impact this: including the initial cost of your system, your household’s electricity usage and where you live.

 System sizeNumber of panelsTotal cost (inc installation)Potential annual energy bill savingsPayback period